Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 Two syllables – glue ay

-I imagine a strange dream.
-I am trying to peel a banana but the peel is glued to the banana so it cannot be peeled.
+Imagine a strange dream.
+You’re trying to peel a banana but the peel is glued to the banana so it can’t be peeled.
 Glue ay.
 Reverse that.
 Ay or I can’t eat the banana because the peel is glued to it.
-This is so strange that it is hard to forget.
-Now when I want to buy bananas, I can simply say: Gluay.
+It’s so strange that it is hard to forget.
+Now when I want to buy bananas, I say: Gluay.

-Like other tonal languages in the region, Thai does not use a plural form for nouns.
+Like other tonal languages in the region, Thai doesn't use a plural form for nouns.

-In a touristy area, the vendor will probably notice your Thai language attempt because the vast majority of foreign tourists will use the English word.
+In a touristy area, the vendor will notice your Thai language attempt since the vast majority of foreign tourists will use the English word.
 You may be that one-in-a-hundred individual who puts in the small effort to spew out a local word.
-This joyful endeavor will bring about good vibes.
+This joyful endeavor brings about good vibes.

 —————————————————————————–